FarmBot-Docs/farmbot-software/v11/FarmBot-Software/how-to-guides/scan-the-garden-for-weeds.md

 ![Screen Shot 2020-06-30 at 4.31.13 PM.png](_images/Screen_Shot_2020-06-30_at_4.31.13_PM.png)

 # Step 3: Create sequences
 You will need to create two sequences to scan the whole garden.
-The first sequence will simply <span class="fb-step fb-move-absolute">MOVE TO</span> one of the points (via a location variable) and then <span class="fb-step fb-take-photo">DETECT WEEDS</span>.
+The first sequence will simply <span class="fb-step fb-move-absolute">MOVE TO</span> one of the points (via a location variable) and then <span class="fb-step fb-run-farmware">DETECT WEEDS</span>.
 We'll call this sequence `Detect weeds at one point`.

 ![Screen Shot 2020-06-30 at 4.36.11 PM.png](_images/Screen_Shot_2020-06-30_at_4.36.11_PM.png)